|

 Anton Mesmer, who enjoyed an enormous vogue in the late

-this was the same Mesmer who triggered the American and
+Not coincidentally, this was the same Mesmer who triggered

-European craze of spiritualism, which in turn provided the
+the American and European craze of spiritualism, which in

-young Helena Blavatsky with her livelihood as a medium.
+turn provided the young Helena Blavatsky with her livelihood

-Thus Theosophy and psychotherapy share a key forebear-one
+as a medium.
+Thus Theosophy and psychotherapy share a key

-who had written his medical thesis on planetary influences
+forebear--one who had written his medical thesis on planetary

-and who inspired the founding of a quasi-Masonic, symbol-mongering
+influences and who inspired the founding of a quasi-Masonic,

-to be capable of registering mystic sympathies with every
+the human race to be capable of registering mystic sympathies

 The theatrical Mesmer, clad in a robe emblazoned with Rosicrucian